Mesa Chorio

 Mesa Chorio (Μέσα Χωριό) is a village in the Paphos District of Cyprus, located 1 km east of Mesogi.

 Topography

 A small settlement standing at an elevation of 315 meters on the outskirts of the city, it offers views of the region and the beaches of the area.
-Mesa Chorio Paphou is just a stone’s throw away from the urban centers’ infrastructure.
-There the visitor will find accommodations and villas for rent, and modern buildings with all the comforts.
+Mesa Chorio Paphou is near the urban centers’ infrastructure.
+There are accommodations and villas for rent, and modern buildings.

-Mesa Chorio Paphou is bordered by Mesogi, Armou and can be a wonderful base for excursions to the surrounding area and the famous archaeological sites of Paphos.
+Mesa Chorio Paphou is bordered by Mesogi and Armou, and serves as a base for excursions to the surrounding area and the archaeological sites of Paphos.

 Elevation

 Mesa Chorio has an elevation of 312 m.